 Starting November 26, 2017, and continuing through January 4, 2018, the competition is open to the public.
 As a means to preserve the overall guest experience, The Omni Grove Park Inn invites guests not staying at the resort to view the display after 3:00 pm on Sundays or anytime Monday through Thursday, based on parking availability and excluding holidays (December 24, 25, 26, 31 and January 1, 2018.)

 “Go Tell It On the Mountain”

-My favorites were the eggnog stuffed French toast, the cheddar grits, carving station, and the dessert bar.
-However, I was a bit underwhelmed by the shellfish since we had some grit in the oysters.
-(Then again, we are a tough bunch when it comes to our oysters.)
+My favorites were the eggnog stuffed French toast, the shrimp and grits, the bountiful seafood station, and the dessert bar, including Bananas Foster and bread pudding.
 Bring your appetites because you will be tempted to eat almost everything!

-If the Sunday brunch at $39 is not your thing, try one of the other dining options:
+If the Sunday brunch is not your thing, try one of the other dining options:

 - Continental breakfast buffet, $17

 - Full breakfast buffet, $25

 - Friday night seafood buffet, $44

 Gratuity is included on parties of eight or more.
 Attire is Resort Casual.
 Reservations are highly recommended.

 Don’t miss the Sunset Terrace for a reindeer and sleigh overlooking the mountains.
 This photo-opportunity spot has a reindeer poised at the front of a sleigh where you and your family and friends can climb in to take the most Christmas card worthy shots.
 The entire experience is memory-making magic!